lmc2179/chevrons/README.md

 print(model.coef_)
 ```

-###Future updates planned:
-* Seamless paralellization of higher order function blocks
-* More blocks for Machine Learning and Data processing

 #Contact

 I'd love to hear any feedback you have, or ideas for features you think would be interesting!
 Send me an email at louiscialdella@gmail.com if you'd like to let me know of your happiness/displeasure/exuberance/vexation.